systemd/mkosi/mkosi/resources/mkosi.md

 : Note that systemd v256 or newer is required in the virtual machine for log forwarding to work.

+: Note that if a path with the `.journal` extension is given, the journal size is limited to `4G`.
+Configure an output directory instead of file if your workload produces more than `4G` worth of journal data.

 ## Specifiers

 The current value of various settings can be accessed when parsing